Velotric Fold 1 – small but mighty

 And here are some more images of the Thule in action:

 PS – One great feature of this rack versus other racks designed specifically for ebikes is its weight at 45 lbs.
-My Hollywood rack, which I love, is a back-breaking 65 lbs… And a downside to note is that this rack, unlike many others on the market, does not fold up flush with your car’s tailgate.
+My Hollywood rack, which I love, is a bit heavier at 54 lbs… And a downside to note is that this rack, unlike many others on the market, does not fold up flush with your car’s tailgate.
 This rack will always extend out some distance from the back of your car, and it’s small enough you probably won’t remember its there.
 Great rack, but you have been warned.
 Oh, and it folds up like suitcase, with handles, so it’s convenient to carry and store.
-All said, it’s just a really great rack – for a little less than $800 after sales tax…
+All said, it’s just a really great rack – for a little less than $800 after PA sales tax…

 Posted in Uncategorized | Comments Off on A bike rack to consider for your Velotric Fold 1